Efficient and Deterministic Search Strategy Based on Residual Projections for Point Cloud Registration with Correspondences: Step-wise Search Strategy Based on Branch and Bound

 The final SPCR upper bound for $\mathbb{S}^{2}$ can be set as

 \end{proposition} \begin{proof} The proof is similar to the proofs of Proposition~\ref{Proposition2}, Proposition~\ref{Proposition3}, and Proposition~\ref{Proposition4}, hence we omit it. \end{proof}

-According to Proposition~\ref{Proposition6}, since there are $N$ intervals for each point $\bm{p}_i$, we cannot directly employ the interval stabbing for these $M\times N$ intervals.
-Therefore, the \textit{interval merging} technology\cite{de1997computational} can be employed as a pre-processing method before applying the interval stabbing algorithm to calculate bounds (\ref{mergea}) and (\ref{mergeb}).
-In other words, after interval merging, the max-stabbing probe can only stab through at most one interval for each point $\bm{p}_i$, i.e., it contributes a maximum of 1 to the upper bound functions (\ref{mergea}) and (\ref{mergeb}).
-We then develop Algorithm \ref{a2} to achieve interval merging.
-As shown in Algorithm \ref{a2}, interval merging is executed one time for each point $\bm{p}_i$, and then a total of $M$ times for point cloud $\mathcal{P}$.
+In Proposition~\ref{Proposition7}, the challenge lies in finding a solution to the problem of $\mathop{\max}_{k}\mathbb{I}\left( t_j\in\left[t_j^{ik-},t_j^{ik+}\right]\right)$ while ensuring its maximum value does not exceed $1$.
+Given that there are $N$ intervals for each point $\bm{p}_i$, and these intervals may overlap, directly applying interval stabbing to these $M\times N$ intervals is unfeasible.
+Accordingly, the \textit{interval merging} technique\cite{de1997computational} can be employed to solve the problem of $\mathop{\max}_{k}\mathbb{I}\left( t_j\in\left[t_j^{ik-},t_j^{ik+}\right]\right)$.
+After interval merging, the max-stabbing probe can penetrate at most one interval for each point $\bm{p}_i$, meaning each point $\bm{p}_i$ contributes a maximum of 1 to the upper bound functions (\ref{mergea}) and (\ref{mergeb}).
+In other words, a point $\bm{q}_k$ which is close enough to point $\bm{p}_i$ is found.
+The complete interval merging algorithm for all points $\{\bm{p}_i\}_{i=1}^{M}$ is presented in Appendix C. Specifically, interval merging is executed one time for each point $\bm{p}_i$, and then a total of $M$ times for point cloud $\mathcal{P}$.
+Subsequently, interval stabbing is employed on the merged intervals to compute upper bounds.
 An example of the visualization results of interval merging and stabbing is given in Fig.~\ref{fig_4}.
-Similarly, when computing the SPCR lower bound, we employ another indicator function to solve this “multi-interval” problem, as shown in Eq. (\ref{lb}) and Eq. (\ref{ld}) of the following proposition.
+Similarly, when computing the SPCR lower bound, we employ another indicator function to solve this “multi-interval” problem, as shown in Eq. (\ref{lb}) and Eq. (\ref{ld}) of the following Proposition~\ref{Proposition8}.

 \begin{proposition}[SPCR Lower bound for $\mathbb{S}^{2}$] Given a sub-branch of the square-shaped domain $\mathbb{D}$, whose center is $\bm{d}^c\in\mathbb{R}^{2}$ and half-side length is $\sigma$, the SPCR lower bound can be set as